siffiejoe/lua-moon/README.md

     /*  [ -nup, +0, e ]  */
     void moon_defobject( lua_State* L,
+                         char const* metatable_name,
+                         size_t userdata_size,
-                         moon_object_type const* type,
+                         luaL_Reg const* methods,
                          int nup );

-This function creates a metatable for the objects described in the `moon_object_type` struct.
-All information is transferred to the metatable, so you can create the `moon_object_type` struct and the `luaL_Reg` arrays on the C stack.
+This function creates a new metatable and registers the functions in the `luaL_Reg` array (functions starting with double underscores `__` go into the metatable, the rest goes into a table used by the `__index` metafield).
 In case a metatable with the same name already exists, this function raises an error.
-If `nup` is non-zero, it pops those upvalues from the current Lua stack top and makes them available to all registered functions (metamethods _and_ methods).
-In case the object type has an `__index` function _and_ methods, the original `__index` function will be called with two extra upvalues at index 1 and 2, so your own upvalues start at index 3.
-A suitable `__gc` metamethod and a default `__tostring` metamethod are provided by this function.
+The `userdata_size` is stored in the metatable for `moon_newobject` -- use a size of 0 to prohibit use of `moon_newobject` (e.g. for incomplete types).
+If `nup` is non-zero, it pops those upvalues from the current Lua stack top and makes them available to all registered functions (metamethods *and* methods).
+In case the object type has an `__index` function *and* methods, the original `__index` function will be called with two extra upvalues at index 1 and 2 when a matching method isn't available, so your own upvalues start at index 3.
+A `__gc` metamethod and a default `__tostring` metamethod are provided by this function.

 ####                       `moon_newobject`                       ####